 A business letter must be complete. it should contain all the details that are to be communicated by the writer to the person receiving the letter. for the letter to be complete, the writing must be properly planned and organized.
 Organizing a letter consists of Sequencing all details logically and presenting them cogently. further, should not be a mere list hastily put together. there should be Cohesion in the letter. a properly plan well organized, coherent, and cohesive letter is likely to evoke a positive response from the reader.

 At the core of correctness in proper grammar punctuation and spelling.
 However, a message may be perfect dramatically and mechanically but still insult or lose a customer.
 The correctness, as applied to business messages, also means the following five characteristics

 - There should be proper grammar punctuation spelling and paragraphing.

 A Business letter should be accurate in the information that it communicates.
-If correct information forms the contents of the letter, it adds to the credibility of both the person who writes a letter and the organization from which the latter originates.
-Next, the latter should be in the correct format and have a tone and style, which are appropriate to the purposes.
-It is also important that the letter should not contain errors in Grammar spelling and medium as this would distract from the positive impact that the latter makes on the reader.
+If correct information forms the contents of the letter, it adds to the credibility of both the person who writes a letter and the organization from which the letter originates.
+Next, the letter should be in the correct format and have a tone and style, which are appropriate to the purposes.
+It is also important that the letter should not contain errors in Grammar spelling and medium as this would distract from the positive impact that the letter makes on the reader.
 Further, the appearance and layout should be correct and free of over typing and irregular spacing and erasures

 Clarity demands that the business should be correct and concrete.
-Getting the meaning from your head to head of your read accurately is the purpose of clarity.
+Getting the meaning from your head to the head of your read accurately is the purpose of clarity.
 However, it is not simple.
 We all carry around our own unique interpretations ideas and experiences associated with words.

 - Proper punctuation makes the writing clear